Prosp3r/smartdo/README.md

     $ ./smartdo <command> <options>

-list of functionalities and the commands to test them out
+List of functionalities and the commands to test them out

 1. Create account - Create a new encrypted ethereum compatible wallet